 - Discharge fee.
 If you're charged a discharge fee for exiting your loan early you'll need to add it here.

-How to use the calculator to save you money
+How to use the business loan calculator to save you money

-The calculator doesn’t only show you how much your business loan will cost you; it can also show you how to reduce the amount you pay.
+The business loan repayment calculator doesn’t only show you how much your business loan will cost you; it can also show you how to reduce the amount you pay.
 Here are some ways to use the calculator to see if you can save money:

 - 1. Reduce repayments.
 While this doesn’t save you money in the long run, by reducing your repayments you will be able to keep money in your business for longer.
 This can help cash flow and can save your business money, even if you end up paying more money on your loan.